mcinglis/c-style/readme.md

 # C Style

-This document describes what I consider good C. I've found these rules to be beneficial for *me*, in the domains *I* work in.
+This is a document of my favorite C programming practices.
 Some rules are as trivial as style, while others are more intricate.
 Some rules I adhere to religiously, and others I use as a guideline.
 I prioritize correctness, readability, simplicity and maintainability over speed and backwards-compatibility, because:

 * [premature optimization is the root of all evil](http://c2.com/cgi/wiki?PrematureOptimization)
 * compilers are generally better at optimizing than humans, and they're only going to get better